ClickSend/clicksend-perl/README.md

 the spec and you will not need to set them at run time.
 If not, `in` will default to 'head' and `prefix` to the empty string.

-The tokens will be placed in a L<WWW::SwaggerClient::Configuration> instance as follows, but you don't need to know about this.
+The tokens will be placed in a L<WWW::ClickSendClient::Configuration> instance as follows, but you don't need to know about this.

 - `$cfg->{username}`